Molly dance: Revival

+Modern Molly sides: Gog Magog Molly (left) in their colourful costumes; Pig Dyke Molly (right) in black and white.

 Molly dancing was revived in the late 1970s, when teams began to once again perform the preserved dances.
 At this time, Cotswold-style morris dancing was the most common type of display dance performed by folk dancers; a growing number of people who disliked Cotswold morris were looking for alternatives.
-In 1976, Ashley Hutchings (who had been a founding member of the British folk-rock bands Fairport Convention and Steeleye Span) released Rattlebone and Ploughjack, a compilation of recordings related to molly and border morris dance, helping to revive interest in both styles.
+In 1976, Ashley Hutchings (who had been a founding member of the British folk-rock bands Fairport Convention and Steeleye Span) released Rattlebone and Ploughjack, a compilation of recordings related to Molly and border morris dance, helping to revive interest in both styles.

 By 1976, Russell Wortley was teaching Molly dance based on the material he had collected, and in 1977 the Cambridge Morris Men resumed Molly dancing on Plough Monday.
 The Mepal Molly Men, who based their dancing off of the recollection of two of the dancers from Little Downham in the 1930s, also began to perform in 1977.
-Another early side, the Seven Champions, were inspired by the style of the Shropshire Bedlams, a border morris side; the Champions became one of the most influential teams in the molly dance revival.
-By the year 2000, over 20 dance teams included molly dancing in their repertoire.
+Another early side, the Seven Champions, was founded in 1977 by members of Headcorn morris in Kent, having been to one of Wortley's workshops.
+Their first performance, in December 1977, featured a Molly dance alongside a Kentish mummers' play.
+In 1983 they taught their own Molly dancing workshop for the first time.
+The Champions, who were inspired by the style of the Shropshire Bedlams border morris side, became one of the most influential teams in the Molly dance revival.
+By the year 2000, over 20 dance teams included Molly dancing in their repertoire.

-Modern molly groups tend to reject many of the conventions of Cotswold morris (e.g. the white clothes, bells and handkerchiefs); stylistically they favour more simple choreography, heavier stepping, and are described by Elaine Bradtke as "more rough and wild than graceful".
-Unlike the pre-revival molly tradition, dances are composed specifically for molly sides with complex choreography, and are less closely related to social dances.
-Many molly sides restrict their performances to the winter season, or specifically celebrate Plough Monday.
+Modern Molly groups tend to reject many of the conventions of Cotswold morris (e.g. the white clothes, bells and handkerchiefs); stylistically they favour more simple choreography, heavier stepping, and are described by Elaine Bradtke as "more rough and wild than graceful".
+Most teams blacken their faces, or wear face paint or masks; often teams feature some cross-dressing.
+Some revival sides perform Molly dance as part of a larger repertoire of display dances, or are associated with teams from other forms of display dance, such as Cotswold morris, though they generally distinguish their Molly- and Morris dancing costume.
+Molly teams are more commonly mixed-gender than in other styles of English display dance.

+Some more traditionalist teams restrict their performance to the winter season, or specifically Plough Monday, and perform the collected dances only.
+Other teams dance Molly year-round; these tend to compose their own dances in order to have enough material.
+Modern dances composed specifically for Molly sides often have complex choreography, and are less closely related to social dances than the traditional ones were.